function-gallery/function-template/README.md

 Out of the box, this gives you:
-- a deterministic random function
+- a deterministic random function - FN
 - global variable 'seed' - your inscription ID
 - boilerplace css inserted into your html file to center your canvas
-- a second "seeded random function" - that determines it's values directly from the hashed seed
+- a second "long number seeded random function" S() - that determines it's values directly from the hashed seed
 - Global helper variables: M = Math, W = Window, D = Document
+- A DNA seeder, that mutates the seed as Bitcoin blackhash advances

 The CSS injected is this: